coursera-dl/coursera-dl/README.md

 may experience problems.
 Be sure to escape the `ls` command (use `\ls`) to assure that no special characters get sent to the script.

+Note that we *do* support the new On Demand classes.
+You have to use the option `--on-demand` for that purpose.
+You also have to download those classes *separately* for regular, time-based classes.

 On \*nix platforms, the use of a `~/.netrc` file is a good alternative to specifying both your username (i.e., your email address) and password every